NOVA Mah Jongg - “Building community one tile at a time”

 Beginner lessons are being offered to groups of 3-8 students.
 Those who know the game and looking to improve skills and strategy can request advanced lessons.

 Beginner Lessons $75-$100 for a series of three 2-hour lessons.
+I typically teach groups at Wegmans in Alexandria.

 Valletta Port, Old Town Alexandria